MicrosoftDocs/azure-devops-docs/docs/pipelines/release/variables.md

 ## Default variables

 Information about the execution context is made available to running tasks through default variables.
-Your tasks and scripts can use these variables to find information about the system, release, environment, or agent they are running in.
+Your tasks and scripts can use these variables to find information about the system, release, stage, or agent they are running in.
 With the exception of **System.Debug**, these variables are read-only and their values are automatically set by the system.
 Some of the most significant variables are described in the following tables.